-Remember to click Update to save your post settings …
+Don’t forget to click on the Schedule button to save your settings …

-Note: To backdate a post in WordPress, simply edit the date before you click Publish, as described above.
+Tip: To backdate a blog post, simply edit the date before you click the Publish button, as described above.
 In this case, the button will not change to Schedule.

 (Post schedule message)

-If you are editing an existing post, you can also schedule the post to be republished later by clicking on the Edit link next to the Published on: section …
+If you are editing an existing post, you can schedule the post to be republished in the future by clicking on the Edit link next to the Published on: field …

 Click on the Schedule button to save your republishing settings …

 Your post should now show as being scheduled inside the Post Edit > Publish box …